FoundationDB/fdb-kubernetes-operator/docs/manual/technical_design.md

 The locking system works by setting a key in the database to indicate which instance of the operator can perform global operations.
 This key is `\xff\x02/org.foundationdb.kubernetes-operator/global`.
 This key will be set to a value of `tuple.Tuple{lockID,start,end}`. `lockID` is the `processGroupIDPrefix` from the cluster spec. `start` is a 64-bit integer representing a Unix timestamp with precision to the second, giving the time when this instance of the operator took the lock. `end` is a similar timestamp representing the time when the lock will automatically expire.
 The default lock duration is 10 minutes.
 If the operator tries to acquire a lock and sees that it already has the lock, it will extend it for another 10 minutes past the current time.
 If it sees that another instance of the operator has a lock, and the current time is past the end of the lock, it will clear the old lock and take a new lock for itself.
 If it sees that another instance of the operator has a lock, and the current time is before the end of the lock, it will requeue reconciliation until it can acquire the lock.

 The locking system is used to protect operations that have global scope or otherwise have a global impact.
 This includes operations like setting database configuration, which impacts the entire cluster.
-It also includes operations that trigger recoveries or that we want to restrict to one DC at a time, such as excluding processes.
+It also includes operations that trigger recoveries or that we want to restrict to one DC at a time, such as excluding podNames.

 Because this locking system involves writing to the database, it will not work when the database is unavailable.
 In that situation any attempt to aquire a lock will fail.
 If the database is unavailable and you need the operator to take action to make it available, you can work around this by setting the `disableLocks` field in the lock options to `true`.
 However, many of the actions that require locks are activities that are impossible or unsafe when the database is unavailable, and often an unavailable database will require manual intervention.